H-1B Electronic Registration Process

 A. The prohibition on an employer or related entities filing multiple H-1B cap petitions for the same beneficiary has not changed.
 Our handling of multiple H-1B cap petitions is consistent with 8 CFR 214.2(h)(2)(i)(G) and Matter of S- Inc., Adopted Decision 2018-02 (AAO Mar.
 23, 2018).

 Q. Where should a petitioner with a selected registration file their Form I-129 and supporting documentation?

-- A: Petitioners should file at the location indicated on the H-1B selection notice, which may be different from the historical Form I-129 filing jurisdictions for cap cases.
-The USCIS “Direct Filing Addresses for Form I-129, Petition for a Nonimmigrant Worker” webpage will be updated to reflect that petitioners must file at the service center listed on their selection notice.
+For paper-filed forms, petitioners must file per the instructions on the H-1B registration selection notice, which may be different from the historical Form I-129 filing jurisdictions for cap cases.
+Please see our Direct Filing Addresses for Form I-129, Petition for a Nonimmigrant Worker webpage for information on the correct location at which to file your cap petition.

 Q. Will the system prevent the representative and the registrant from both entering the same beneficiary?